-Since releasing Glasscannon.
-Watchman has decided to take a break from albums in his discographies and focus on singles.
-He will eventually certainly return to albums, for now he's just doing it piece by piece and exploring new options.
+After releasing Glasscannon.
+Watchman decided to take a break from albums in his discographies and focus on singles in an effort to try new things without being tied to a larger project.

 On December 16th 2022, Watchman released his 3rd studio album, glasscannon.
-Watchman encapsulates raw emotion in the 25 tracks.
-Watchman explores the human experience in new musical territory, blurring the lines between hiphop, alternative, indie, and rock.
+Watchman encapsulates raw emotion in the 25 tracks and explores the human experience in new musical territory, blurring the lines between hiphop, alternative, indie, and rock.

 The album consists of 3 distinct chapters, each with their own unique sound and emotional palette.
 From anger to serenity, resentment to forgiveness, impatience to gratitude, Watchman brings the listener along on his long journey to self discovery.